 Discuss the themes with your teacher/youth worker/family/friends to see what might interest you and help you select a topic.
 Maybe you’ve always wanted to find out how DNA is used to solve crimes, why we love foods that are not healthy for us, or who discovered penicillin.
 You might like to demonstrate an experiment (explaining the science behind what you observe, of course) or describe the technology we use every day.

-Any aspect of the topic may be communicated by your video, so be creative and original but don’t try to cover too much – you only have a minute!
+Any aspect of the topic may be communicated by your video, so be creative and original but don’t try to cover too much – you only have a maximum of three minutes!
 Use this handy ReelLIFE SCIENCE brainstorm sheet to explore your chosen topic and find a manageable subject for your video.

-While the Healing the Body topic can be about any aspect of medicine, including COVID-19, our good friends in the CÚRAM SFI Research Centre for Medical Devices have provided additional information about their research, which may inspire you to explore The Heart, The Brain or Stem Cells.
+While the Healing the Body topic can be about any aspect of medicine, including COVID-19, our good friends in the CÚRAM SFI Research Centre for Medical Devices have provided additional information about their own biomedical research, which may inspire you to explore The Heart, The Brain or even Stem Cells.

-Remember you have the advantage of using a visual medium, so feel free to dress up, draw, demonstrate, animate, sing, play, experiment, interview, build and virtually recruit friends, family or whatever you need to tell your story.
-You just can’t leave your home to do it!
+Remember you have the advantage of using a visual medium, so feel free to dress up, draw, demonstrate, animate, sing, play, experiment, interview, build and recruit friends, family or whatever you need to tell your story.

 Using a storyboard can be a great idea, to plan what will be seen at all stages of the film.

-Film the video using whatever device you are most comfortable with, whether it’s a smartphone, tablet or camera.
-Just make sure you film it in landscape orientation (i.e. sideways like in the photo above), rather than portrait, so it looks well on the big screen.
+Film the video using whatever device you are most comfortable with and have access to, whether it’s a smartphone, tablet or camera.
+Just make sure you film it in landscape orientation (i.e. sideways like in the photo above), rather than portrait, so it looks well on the big screen!

 Top 5 Tips for Filming

-- Ensure plenty of storage and battery power before starting.
+- Ensure you have plenty of storage and battery power before starting.

 - Turn on gridlines when filming to frame your scene correctly.